cmm/nock/README.md

 6. Notice how the output above helpfully shows (on the left-hand side) every reduction that is performed, by spec rule number.
-As you become a more confident nocker and the verbosity starts bothering you, just turn Nock tracing off by saying `(nock:set-evaluation-mode :traced nil)`.
-And if you are worried of running out of stack due to too many nested reductions, try `(nock:set-evaluation-mode :tail-recursive t)`.
+As you become a more confident nocker and the verbosity starts bothering you, just turn Nock tracing off by saying `(nock:set-evaluation-mode :nock :traced nil)`.
+And if you are worried of running out of stack due to too many nested reductions, try `(nock:set-evaluation-mode :nock :tail-recursive t)`.
 Those knobs are orthogonal, but tail recursion does tend to make tracing less informative.

 7. The maximum number of reductions (when tracing) is artificially limited to 32.
 I know, no need to thank me.
 To raise the limit, `(setf nock:*max-reductions* <something-higher>)`.

+8. Also you may want to try the "compiler" (it's a naive lambda chainer at the moment, actually) by doing `(nock:set-evaluation-mode :lock)`.
+There's no tracing.